VIISON/shopware/UPGRADE.md

 # Shopware Upgrade Information
 In this document you will find a changelog of the important changes related to the code base of Shopware.

+## 4.3.2
+* Include the countries in the address comparison of the backend order details

 ## 4.3.1
 * Fixed name used as reference when setting attributes of an order document.
 * Added new event `Shopware_Modules_Articles_sGetArticlesByCategory_FilterCountSql`